Unit 8: Linear Programming Problems - Free Study Resources | Boundless Maths

 Diet Problem

-A dietician wishes to mix two types of foods in such a way that vitamin contents of the mixture contain at least 8 units of vitamin A and 10 units of vitamin C. Food I contains 2 units/kg of vitamin A and 1 unit/kg of vitamin C. Food II contains 1 unit/kg of vitamin A and 2 units/kg of vitamin C. Food I costs ₹50 per kg and Food II costs ₹70 per kg.
+A dietician wishes to mix two foods such that vitamin contents contain at least 8 units of vitamin A and 10 units of vitamin C. Food I contains 2 units/kg vitamin A and 1 unit/kg vitamin C. Food II contains 1 unit/kg vitamin A and 2 units/kg vitamin C. Food I costs ₹50/kg and Food II costs ₹70/kg.

 Q1